alvaroariasrivero/api_rest_sql/README.md

 ![img](./assets/gif4.gif)

-The logged value will change the logged value in your database
+The logged value will change in your database

 ![img](./assets/loggedtrue.png)